jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

  prevention
 in your organization \| Microsoft
 Stop attack progression with automatic disruption of ransomware and BEC attacks
 \| Microsoft
-27Microsoft Digital Defense Report 2023Chapter 2 The State of Cybercrime Insights on phishing
+27 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime
+Insights on phishing
 Adversary\-in\-
 the\-middle